ysyk2021/the-positive-thinking-innovator-exploring-new-approaches-and-strategies-for-cultivating-positivity/src/chapter-3-3.md

-Chapter 3: Barriers to Positive Thinking: Dealing with External Factors that Affect Positivity
+Dealing with External Factors that Affect Positivity
 ==============================================================================================

 In this chapter, we'll explore external factors that can affect our ability to cultivate positivity and strategies for overcoming these barriers.